ercbk/nested-cross-validation-comparison/README.md

 and the other by [Max Kuhn and Kjell Johnson](https://tidymodels.github.io/rsample/articles/Applications/Nested_Resampling.html).

-With regards to the question of speed, this analysis will be examining implementations of both methods from various packages which include {tune}, {mlr3}, {h2o}, and {sklearn}.
+With regards to the question of speed, I’ll will be testing implementations of both methods from various packages which include {tune}, {mlr3}, {h2o}, and {sklearn}.